 Theme leader – Don Cleland.

-New Zealand has a small, vibrant, hi-technology processing and manufacturing sector.
-This theme aims to advance the sector’s reputation as a leader in smart, green manufacturing processes and materials leading to products, services and processes.
-The focus is on leveraging New Zealand’s brand to gain a premium in export markets.
+New Zealand has a small, vibrant hi-technology processing and manufacturing sector.
+This Theme aims to advance the sector’s reputation as a leader in smart, green, manufacturing processes and materials.

-- advanced knowledge of materials and development of novel materials - ideally building on New Zealand’s unique expertise and flora and fauna
+- advancing knowledge of existing materials – and developing new ones – that build on New Zealand’s unique expertise, flora and fauna

-- new and improved manufacturing and processing technologies allowing enhanced sustainability and/or enabling new products
+- improving manufacturing and processing technologies to enhance sustainability and/or produce new products

 - using advanced design thinking at all stages of product, service, and process development.